alexwlchan/happybackgrounds/README.md

 # happybackgrounds

-This is a script for generating low-contrast wallpapers and backgrounds by splattering icons from Font Awesome over a solid block of colour.
+This is a script for generating simple wallpapers and backgrounds by splattering icons from Font Awesome over a solid block of colour.
 Some examples:

 <table>